partofthething/infopanel/README.rst

 The code for this project, as well as the issue tracker, etc. is `hosted on GitHub <https://github.com/partofthething/infopanel>`_.
-The documentation is hosted at http://partofthething.com/infopanel.
+The full documentation is hosted at https://partofthething.com/infopanel.

 What is it?
 -----------